pebakery/pebakery-docs/Commands/Registry/RegWriteEx.md

 | NOWARN | **(Optional)** Suppress Overwrite messages in the log if the `Value` already exists. |

 ## Remarks

-PEBakery does not permit use of variables in `HKey` and `ValueType`.

 If you need to modify the value of an ***existing*** REG_MULTI_SZ value consider using the `RegMulti` command to insert and delete values without overwriting the entire value list.